We're an affiliate

 Regular walks can be done in a variety of settings including your neighborhood sidewalks and in the parks.

-It helps to socialize your dog with the immediate surrounding and in building your bond to make deeper connections.
+It helps to socialize your dog with the immediate surroundings and in building your bond to make deeper connections.

 We recommend training your dog on how to walk with a leash without pulling.
 This will help in keeping them calm and in avoiding confrontation with other canines.